-Not only does your air conditioner keep you comfortable, it’s also crucial for your health during the extreme temperatures of summer.
-For that reason, when the chilly air quits blowing or your AC won’t turn on at all, you’re not able to look around for several days.
+Not only does your air conditioner keep you comfortable, it’s also crucial for your health when we’re here in the extreme temperatures of summer.
+For that reason, when the chilly air stops blowing or the system won’t turn on at all, you’re not able to look around for several days.

-When your air conditioning dies in the middle of the summer, you may not have time to look around for different quotes or research average costs.
-Not having an idea how much repairs can cost when the air conditioner service technician knocks on your door can be scary, so we’re here to show you several price ranges on some common services so you won’t be caught off guard when Strogen's Service Experts shows up to get you cool and comfortable again.
+When your air conditioning goes out in the middle of the summer, you may not have time to call around for competing quotes or research what you can expect to pay.
+Not having an idea how much repairs can cost when the air conditioner service tech knocks on your door can be scary, so we’re here to show you several price ranges on some common services so you won’t be shocked when Strogen's Service Experts shows up to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500